vp237/IPO_Prediction/FinalReport.md

 <br>

 ### **1. Introduction and Description of the Problem:**
 An Initial Public Offering (IPO) is the first sale of stocks issued by a company to the public.
 IPO stocks can be very volatile in the days immediately after an IPO.
 For this project, we were trying to build several models to predict the success of IPOs according to our criterion: There was a strict increase in the stock price after the first day.
-The list of potential features was the little information available to the public pre-IPO, which included: month, day, day of the week, number of years since the company was founded, whether or not it is a US company, the sector the company is in, the industry the company is in, the CEO's age, the CEO's gender, the President's age, the President's gender, the number of years the company had been operating before going IPO, and the offering price.
+The list of potential features was the little information available to the public pre-IPO, which included: month, day, day of the week, number of years since the company was founded, number of employees, whether or not it is a US company, the sector the company is in, the industry the company is in, the CEO's age, the CEO's gender, the President's age, the President's gender, the number of years the company had been operating before going IPO, and the offering price.
 We would be applying what we had learned in class into our project, including missing value imputation using Gaussian Copula, feature engineering, loss function minimization, regularization, and cross validation.
 The 5 models that we were going to implement were:

 a) For continuous-value prediction: We would try to approach the problem in 2 ways for these 3 models: predicting real value increase/decrease and classifying whether or not there was an increase because it is very hard to predict real continuous values considering the random nature of stock price's movement.
 1. Linear Regression, which is the most simple model and also a common one used in practice but is subject to outliers;